Avantol13/mgen/README.md

 Also, you'll need **[Lilypond](http://lilypond.org)** (a program for creating music notation in PDF's).
 Follow the directions [here](http://lilypond.org/unix.html) to install.

+Finally, you need to make sure that cfg/config.py has the correct location for lilypond.
+Set the LILYPOND_INSTALLATION variable.

 ## Official Documentation